nehapatil3071/Django-machine-test/README.md

 Configure Django to Connect to MySQL: In your settings.py file, add your database configuration The database design includes three main entities:

-1.User: Represents the users of the system.
+- User: Represents the users of the system.
 Users are managed via Django's default admin system.
-2.Client: Represents the clients in the system.
+- Client: Represents the clients in the system.
 A client can have many projects.
-3.Project: Represents the projects associated with a client and assigned to multiple users.
+- Project: Represents the projects associated with a client and assigned to multiple users.

 The relationships between the entities:
   A Client can have multiple Projects.
   A Project can be assigned to multiple Users.

 #### Database Tables
-1.User Table:
+1. User Table:
-Managed by Django's default user model.
+  -Managed by Django's default user model.

-2.Client Table:
+2. Client Table:
-Fields: id, client_name, created_by, created_at, updated_at
+  -Fields: id, client_name, created_by, created_at, updated_at

-3.Project Table:
+3. Project Table:
-Fields: id, project_name, client_id, created_by, created_at, updated_at
+  -Fields: id, project_name, client_id, created_by, created_at, updated_at
-Foreign keys: client_id (linked to Client), users (many-to-many relationship with User)
+  -Foreign keys: client_id (linked to Client), users (many-to-many relationship with User)

 #### Migrate the Database
 Now, run the migrations to set up your database schema: